-I 1 1.
-11 .
-1 Child Cafeta and Malling and Dall making a complaint or raise to children, young people Child Safety and Wellbeing Policy and concerns. and parents/carers complaint handling policy.
-Organisation does not know No information is Discuss whether children and young much about the characteristics of collected on people understand how to make a the children that could make characteristics of children complaint and seek feedback on what them more vulnerable to and young people that else to include.
-Policies to be updated. them more vulnerable to abuse/harm. and young people that may make them more vulnerable to harm. else to include.
-Policies to be updated.
-Develop a child safety and complaints information sheet for children, young people and parents/carers with all the information they need.
+Child Safety and Wellbeing Policy and makina a complaint or raise to Children, Young People complaint handling policy. and parents/carers concerns Organisation does not know No information is Discuss whether Children and Young much about the characteristics of collected on People understand how to make a the Children that could make characteristics of Children complaint and seek feedback on what and Young People that them more vulnerable to else to include.
+Policies to be updated. abuse/harm. may make them more Develop a Child safety and complaints vulnerable to harm information sheet for Children, Young People and parents/carers with all the information they need.
 Provide information sheet as part of induction pack, display on the organisation's website and include in the next newsletter.
-Use accessible language so children can understand.
-Display the organisation's child safety poster at the venue.
-Enrolment form updated to give the option of sharing information about children and young people's characteristics.
-Conduct survey (participants remain anonymous) seeking feedback about the organisation and asking about characteristics of children and young people.
+Use accessible language so Children can understand.
+Display the organisation's Child safety poster at the venue.
+Enrolment form updated to give the option of sharing information about Children and Young People's characteristics.
+Conduct survey (participants remain anonymous) seeking feedback about the organisation and asking about characteristics of Children and Young People.
 Survey results to be shared at upcoming staff meeting with a discussion about factors that may increase vulnerability to abuse and what staff should do to reduce vulnerability.
-1 1 staff are former students Professional boundaries not Child Safety Yes: No further action needed. f the Drama Group. maintained.
-Staff may be friends with some of the students and not act professionally with them.
-Staff may socialise with students outside of the Drama Group sessions.
-And Wellbeing Policy Code of Conduct .
-Recruitment process.
-Policies already address this, requiring staff who are former students to always remain professional and prioritise child safety.
-Code of Conduct prohibits intimate relationships between staff and students.
-In recruitment process, potential staff are asked what they would do if one of their students was a friend who was bullying another student.
-Staff training also covers friendships between staff and students.
-No further action needed.